sam96B/myShell_linux/README.md

 1. clone the repo
 2. cd into the repo
-3. run the command `gcc shell.c -o shell`
+3. run the command `make`
-4. run the command `./shell`
-5. enjoy
+4. enjoy

 ## Image from the starting point.
 ![alt text](https://github.com/sam96B/myShell_linux/blob/main/Screenshot%20from%202022-03-06%2017-31-04.png?raw=true)